george-hawkins/blender-donut-notebook/README.md

 ### Renders

-Here are some renders that show how the addition of each of the above settings affects thigs.
+Here are some renders that show how the addition of each of the above settings affects things.

 _Icing without material._
 ![render](render-icing-0.png)